 Within a conventional office space, all of the technologies that help make the space work are siloed.
 Access control is on its own network or subnetwork.
 Lighting is handled by direct switching or a simple subnetwork of basic controllers.
 Heating ventilation and air conditioning (HVAC) run in parallel to these systems.

 A study done by the Carleton Institute for Civil Engineering shows that a light switch is touched once every two hours.
 A wall thermostat is touched once every 35 hours.
 These numbers are from systems that employ conventional building automation.
-Neither the Centers for Disease Control and Prevention (CDC) or the World Health Organization (WHO) have determined exactly how long COVID-19 can exist on an inanimate surface, but their most conservative estimates are far beyond those timeframes.
+Neither the CDC or the WHO have determined exactly how long COVID-19 can exist on an inanimate surface, but their most conservative estimates are far beyond those timeframes.

 The Technology Behind Going Touchless